stakeworld/stakeworld-treasury/2023-Q1-maintenance.md

 The snapshot service is hosted on a dedicated server, with unlimited traffic and a 1 Gbit network link.
 Every day the databases are compressed and saved with an [open source crontab script](https://github.com/stakeworld/stakeworld-website/blob/master/scripts/snapshot.sh).
 Occasionaly we start with a freshly synced database to reduce disk space an prevent errors.
 The script also registers blockheight, full and compressed datasizes, creates a gnuplot image and puts it all on the [website](https://stakeworld.io/snapshot).

 All servers are monitored with grafana and alert mechanisms are in place.
 We keep a [statuspage](https://stakeworld.statuspage.io/).
-The snapshort service sometimes has some maintenance for rebuilding snapshots, we had no outages on the rpc service.
+The snapshot service sometimes has some maintenance for rebuilding snapshots, we had no major outages on the rpc or snapshot service.

 #### Metrics